velickovicdj/A315-54K-34P6-OpenCore/README.md

 ## Special note:

 Don't forget to generate your own SMBIOS data and change the corresponding values (`MLB`, `ROM`, `SystemSerialNumber`, `SystemUUID`) under PlatformInfo in config.plist.
-Luckily, [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) will take care of that for you.
+Luckily, [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) can take care of that for you.

 ## Credits: